ByteRockStudio/black-rock-money/PROJECT_CONTEXT.md

 ### Models
 *   **User**: Authentication and profile data.
 *   **Account**: Represents financial sources (Wallets, Cards, Cash, Crypto).
 Linked to `User`.
+    *   **Default Account**: Each user can mark one account as default (`isDefault: Boolean`).
+The default account is automatically pre-selected in Add Expense, Add Income, and Recurring Expense modals.
 *   **Category**: Classification for income/expenses.
 Linked to `User`.
 *   **Transaction**: Individual financial records.
     *   **Relationships**: Linked to `Account` and `Category`.
 Can be linked to a `RecurringExpense`.